sarkershantonu/sarkershantonu.github.io/notes/Allure2-annotations.md

 Scope Of Use : Methods & Classes.

-Parameters : Description string.
+Parameters : It can take String value which can be description of the step.

 Example :

 ### @Stories :

-This is same as @TmsLink but with multiple entry.
-That means, this allows multiple TMS link attached with a test class/method
+This is same as @Story but with multiple entry.
+That means, this allows multiple Story descriptions attached with a test class/method

 Scope Of Use : Methods & Classes.

-Parameters : It can take String value which can be description of the step.
+Parameters : Array of Story

 ### @Flaky :
 ### @Issue :